mlswg/mls-architecture/draft-ietf-mls-architecture.md

 MLS adopts the Internet threat model {{?RFC3552}} and therefore assumes that the attacker has complete control of the network.
-It is intended to provide the security services described in in the face of such attackers.
+It is intended to provide the security services described in the face of such attackers.
 In addition,
 these guarantees are intended to degrade gracefully in the presence of compromise of the transport security links as well as of